The Center for Student Involvement (CSI) believes all students have the ability to be a leader.

 - Student Organizations

-Joining student a student organization is a great way to get involved on campus.
+Joining a student organization is a great way to get involved on campus.
 From members to the president, there is always learning, leading, and fun.

 - Undergraduate Student Government